g-zajac/mkdosc-playground/docs/mkdocs-intro.md

 ```

 The proces is automated with a github.
-Every time there is a content pushed to master branch, it triggers the build flow and publish the static generated page.
+Every time a content or changes are pushed to master branch, it triggers the build flow and publish the static generated page.
-When pushinh on development branch development, i.e adding and working on text 2, there will be no triger and changes will be visible only locally without publishing.
-After merging, text 1 with additional text 2 will be published.
+Changes on development branch, i.e adding and working on text 2, will not triger the build flow and changes will be visible only locally.
+After merging with master branch, text 1 with additional text 2 will be published.

 ``` mermaid
 gitGraph